br0kend/react/packages/react/README.md

-# react
+# reacc

-An npm package to get you immediate access to [React](https://facebook.github.io/react/), without also requiring the JSX transformer.
+An npm package to get you immediate access to [React](https://facebook.github.io/reacc/), without also requiring the JSX transformer.
 This is especially useful for cases where you want to [`browserify`](https://github.com/substack/node-browserify) your module using `React`.